froalith/wanda/README.md

   * --firstordernon=\<file\>, -n \<file\>
     Similar as --firstorder=<file>, but considering a separate prover that is used for non-termination analysis.
+  * --global, -g
+    If this parameter is given, then the first-order termination prover and SAT solver are not expected to be in the resources directory, but rather available from the path.
+This will also cause temporary files to be written in the current directory rather than a dedicated resource directory.
   * --disable=\<list\>, -d \<list\>
     You can disable certain features of WANDA; for example to disable non-termination proving and rules removal, use